3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Accord is made available in the NuGet package manager, making it easily integrated into our Visual Studio project environment.

+### Input from Unity Interface

+Using the `putImage` method in the primary `CVInterface` class we will be importing images captured by the Intel® RealSense™ camera after it is passed through the Unity interface.
+These images will be read in and stored using the `System.Drawing.Bitmap` format.
+This format's pixel structure can be altered depending on the needs of the computer vision implementation.

 ### Random Forest Implementation

 Our implementation of the auto-context random forest suggested in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" will be built using the `Accord.MachineLearning` namespace.
 More specifically the structure will be built with the  `RandomForest`, `DecisionTree`, and `DecisionNode` classes.
 The random forest will first use the built-in learning functions for training and later be modified to more closely resemble the training of Brachmann *et al.* [,].